Where is Florence?

 Where to Eat

 - Another great place that we found through the app “TheFork” is “La Cantinetta in Borgo” which is an amazing authentic osteria 🙂 We ordered “bruschetta” and “crostone with mushrooms and goat cheese” and both were excellent.
-We also had some pasta: a plate of pasta with truffle and Pici pasta with bacon and ricotta cheese: both of them simply fantastic 🙂 we highly recommend this place: also the service was great!
+We also had some pasta: a plate of pasta with truffle and Pici pasta with bacon and ricotta cheese: both of them were simply fantastic 🙂 we highly recommend this place: also the service was great!

 - TIP: the app “TheFork” selecting a specific time they gave us 30% off our bill which is.. pretty good 😉